-In my last few posts I’ve been talking about how I’ve recently learned I have a genetic condition called joint hypermobility.
+In my recent posts, I’ve been talking about how, in my 30’s, I finally learned that I have a genetic hypermobility condition.
 My body produces connective tissue differently than a “normal” person.
-As a result, my ligaments, tendons, and other connective tissues a little bit “stretchier” than they’re supposed to be.
+As a result, my ligaments, tendons, and other connective tissues are a little bit “stretchier” than they’re supposed to be.

 For most of my life, I never knew I had a problem.
-This is partly because hypermobility is still so under-recognized, and also partly because at points in my life when I had a good baseline of muscle strength, it was able to make up for my connective tissue not being super strong.
+Partly, that’s because hypermobility is still so under-recognized in the medical field.
+The other reason is that, at points in my life when I had a good baseline of muscle strength, it was able to make up for my connective tissue not being super strong.

 How does this relate to the SI joint?

-The reason I started writing about genetic hypermobility conditions, also referred to as connective tissue disorders, is that I’ve been learning that these are risk factors for developing SI joint dysfunction.
+The reason I started writing about genetic hypermobility conditions, also referred to as connective tissue disorders, is that this type of condition is often a contributing factor in why someone develops SI joint dysfunction.

 In general, if you are genetically hypermobile, it is going to unfortunately be easier for you to develop injuries that involve a ligament sprain and/or altered joint mechanics… such as SI joint dysfunction.

-So I do believe a higher percentage of my readers are likely to be hypermobile, as compared to the average population.
+That’s how I know a higher percentage of my readers are likely to be hypermobile, as compared to the average population.

 Genetic hypermobility conditions are different from just having one or two joints that are hypermobile.

-I know this can be confusing– it really just comes down to terminology.
+That’s why I believe it’s so empowering to teach my readers about the terminology involved here.
 Translated from the Latin roots, hypermobile means “too much motion.”
 The word alone doesn’t say whether it’s a result of one injury, or a genetic predisposition.

-What are some signs and symptoms that you might be hypermobile?
+What are some signs and symptoms that you might be genetically hypermobile?

-However, as a general overview, here are some of the symptoms to look out for:
+However, here are some common signs of hypermobility to look out for:

 - Flat feet